LegendMaker35/Speed-Typing-Game/README.md

 2. Open the folder in VS Code.
 3. Open a CMD terminal inside VS Code.

-4. Run this to install dependencies: npm install passport passport-google-oauth20 express-session
+4. Run this to install dependencies: npm install express sqlite3 cors dotenv

 5. Start the game with:
    npm start

-6. On Browser open localhost:8000
+7. On Browser open localhost:8000

 What this does:
 - Runs the Node.js backend server (on port 3000)